False allegations of domestic violence

 What you can do next and how LawConnect can help

-Document everything you can recall about the events in question, including dates, times, locations, and any witnesses
+People often record what they can recall about the events in question, including dates, times, locations, and any witnesses.

-Preserve any written communications (messages, emails, letters) that may be relevant to your account
+People often preserve any written communications (messages, emails, letters) that may be relevant to their account.

-Identify potential witnesses who can support your version of events or provide context about your relationship with the person making the allegation
+People often identify potential witnesses who can support their version of events or provide context about their relationship with the person making the allegation.

-Understand what legal process has been started (police investigation, protection order application, family law proceedings, or breach of protection order claim)
+People often seek to understand what legal process has been started (police investigation, protection order application, family law proceedings, or breach of protection order claim).

-Consider the impact on your work, living arrangements, or custody arrangements
+People often reflect on the impact on their work, living arrangements, or custody arrangements.

-Explore whether early resolution options might be available
+Whether early resolution options might be available is something people sometimes explore.

 How LawConnect can help